bratvoldlab/website/_pages/home.md

 permalink: /
 ---

 Value can only be created through our decisions.
 Uncertainty is inseparable from all significant decisions.
 You can’t make good decisions without embracing uncertainty.
-We are a dynamic research group at the [Leiden Institute of Physics](http://www.uis.no).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a dynamic research group at the [Energy Resource Department](https://www.uis.no/faculty-of-science-and-technology/energy-resources/).
+We are undertaking interdisciplinary research in Decision Anlaysis, Applied Machine Learning, Economic Valuation and  Behavioral Issues in Decision Making Process.
+Our ability to deal with uncertainty in a consistent and unbiased manner can be measured through the quality of our forecasts.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >